On the Robustness of Median Sampling in Noisy Evolutionary Optimization: Conclusion

 \section{Conclusion}

 In this paper, we introduce median sampling into EAs to handle noise and theoretically analyze the effectiveness of median sampling.
-We first show that median sampling can work on one classical case, i.e., it can reduce the running time of the (1+1)-EA on OneMax under one-bit noise from exponential to polynomial.
-Next, by two illustrative examples, we show that when the 2-quantile of the noisy fitness increases with the true fitness, median sampling can be a better choice compared with the commonly used sampling strategy mean sampling.
-It is expected that median sampling can be a competitive choice for EAs handling noise in practice.
-In the future, it would be interesting to theoretically analyze the effect of median sampling on real-world noisy optimization problems.
+We first consider one classical case, i.e., OM under onebit noise, and show that median sampling can reduce the ERT of (1+1)-EA from exponential to polynomial.
+Next, by two illustrative examples, we show that when the 2-quantile of the noisy fitness increases with the true objective value, median sampling is better than the commonly used mean sampling; otherwise, it is worse.
+The results provide us with some guidance to employ median sampling in practice.
+In the future, it would be interesting to analyze the effect of median sampling on real-world noisy optimization problems.